KensoDev/perform_later/README.md

-	u.long_running_method # Method will be queued into the :generic queue u.long_running_method_2 # Method will be queued into :some_queue_name queue u.lonely_long_running_method # Method will be queued into the :some_queue_name queue, only a single instance of this method can exist in the queue.
+	u.long_running_method # Method will be queued into the :generic queue u.long_running_method_2 # Method will be queued into :some_queue_name queue u.lonely_long_running_method # Method will be queued into the :some_queue_name queue, only a single instance of this method can exist in the queue. u.delayed_long_running_method # Method will be queued into :some_queue_name queue only after 30 seconds have passed.
 ```

 You can of course choose to run the method off the queue, just prepend `now_` to the method name and it will be executed in sync.